noahadhikari/binvox-ml-model/README.md

 ### Environment variables

-You will need to create a `.env` file in the folder with the following lines (omitting the curly braces):
+In order to get the database url to connect to the database:
+1. Go to the PlanetScale database (labeled-voxels).
+2. Go to Connect > Create password > Prisma > Add credentials > Add credentials to .env.
+Copy the provided code, which should look something like the following
 ```
-GOOGLE_API_KEY = {Your Google Drive API key here.
-You can omit this for now and fill it in later}
-DATABASE_URL = {database url here}
+DATABASE_URL = 'mysql://example'
 ```
+3. Create a `.env` in the project directory and copy the line from the previous step into the file.
+This will be the only line in the file.

 ### Activating Prisma

 Run `prisma generate` from the `binvox-ml-model` directory.
 You should see a `prisma/` folder show up.
-You may need to copy it into the `scripts/` folder if the following steps aren't working.

 ### Viewing the database